-We have discussed blockchain in the previous blogs.
+We have discussed blockchain in previous blogs.
 Do you know how many types of blockchains there are?
 With the rise of Bitcoin and other cryptocurrencies, blockchain technology has become more familiar to the public.
-More companies are planning to adopt blockchain technology into their existing businesses.
-However, they might just have a little knowledge about it that makes choosing chains a bit difficult.
-Here, we are going to introduce three different types of blockchain in detail.
+More companies are planning to adopt blockchain technology into their existing businesses, but limited understanding can make choosing a chain difficult.
+This article introduces three different types of blockchain.

 Three types of blockchain